 Now, you don’t NEED to do all this if it will take the joy out of using Instagram for you.
 But consider applying these tips if it excites you to get creative and you’d enjoy building a beautiful grid.

 Wondering what to share, how to plan your posts and grow your audience?
-Learn all about it here.
+Learn all about it in Social Media for Actors eBook.